aetperf/aetperf.github.io/_posts/2022-12-27-Dijkstra-s-algorithm-in-Cython-part-3-3.md

 This implementation is also based on 2 important data structures:
 - the forward star representation of the graph
-- the priority queue based on an implicit *d*-ary heap This combination leads to interesting results on road networks, actually faster than the great packages that we tried in this post on the DIMACS road networks.
+- the priority queue based on an implicit *d*-ary heap This combination leads to interesting results on the DIMACS road networks, actually faster than the great packages that we tried in this post.

 There is still room for improvement.
 For example, we could try using a priority queue that does not support the *decrease-key* operation [1], or a [monotone priority queue](https://en.wikipedia.org/wiki/Monotone_priority_queue).